 Once time passes, if you feel that the audience you’re targeting isn’t a good fit for you and your music after all – rebrand yourself and your music, then go after a different audience.

-Before you start buying home recording studio equipment, recording music and marketing yourself – create goals.
+So, before you start buying home recording studio equipment, recording your music, and marketing yourself – create goals.

-Figure out what you’d like to achieve and in what timeframe.
+Figure out what you’d like to achieve and in what time-frame.

-Record more songs?
+Create more songs?

 Regardless of what your goals are, the process I recommend you follow goes like this:

 Your yearly goal should be a milestone/accomplishment that you’d like to hit within 12 months.
 This goal should also be one that will drastically change your life for the better.

 With a life-expectancy of about 71 on average across the world (6 or 7 more years if you’re in the USA), and if we assume you started setting yearly goals at age 21, you’ll only be able to set 50 (57 if you’re in the USA) of these yearly goals before you die.

 You only have 50 chances to make your life drastically better than the previous year.